ARIZONA OPIOID BY THE NUMBERS

 Pain is the #1 reported symptom after a brain injury.

-of hospitalized patients are discharged with an opioid prescription
+of patients hospitalized with a TBI receive an opioid prescription

 of heroin users in treatment started with painkillers